roman-milk/roman-milk.github.io/naughty-girl.md

  She felt a finger push into her.
 She guided his thumb over her clit.
 He worked her hard, and slowly.
 He watched her screwed up face, eyes closed, concentrating on the delicious sensations.
 After all she had been through, she needed pleasure, and desperately needed a release from the torturous tension.

  A wave of tremors fluttered from her tummy, sensitising her breasts, filling her mind with warm feelings, almost like love.
 "You can stop now," she sighed.
-Report_Story #2